ScrumBoardTeam/HFU-Scrum-Board/README.txt

 Option 1: Installation using own webspace

-1 - Download and unzip the 'scrumBoardFuerStudis.zip' archive.
+1 - Download the 'finalBoard' folder.

 2 - Upload the complete folder 'scrumBoard' to your webspace.